ketan-04/python-journey/README.md

 ---

 ## 💬 Progress Log
+- ✅ 03 Nov 2025 — Done with the Question Practice of For Loops
-- ✅ 03 Nov 2025 — Learned about Loops in Python — for loop, while loop, break, and continue.
+- ✅ 03 Nov 2025 — Learned about For Loops in Python — for loop, while loop, break, and continue.
 - ✅ 02 Nov 2025 — Done with the Question Practice of Strings
 - ✅ 02 Nov 2025 — Learned about Strings in Python — creation, indexing, slicing, and string methods.
 - ✅ 02 Nov 2025 — Done with question practice of Conditionals(if/elif/else)